-- When this option is enabled, the driver cannot execute parameterized queries. - By default, the driver applies transformations to the queries emitted by an application to convert the queries into an equivalent form in HiveQL.
+- When this option is enabled, the connector cannot execute parameterized queries. - By default, the connector applies transformations to the queries emitted by an application to convert the queries into an equivalent form in HiveQL.
 If the application is Hive-aware and already emits HiveQL, then turning off the translation avoids the additional overhead of query transformation. - 3.
 To defer query execution to SQLExecute, select the Fast SQLPrepare check box. - 4.
-To allow driver-wide configurations to take precedence over connection and DSN settings, select the Driver Config Take Precedence check box. - 5.
-To use the asynchronous version of the API call against Hive for executing a query, select the Use Async Exec check box.
+To allow connector-wide configurations to take precedence over connection and DSN settings, select the Driver Config Take Precedence check box. - 5.
+To use the asynchronous version of the API call against Hive for executing a query, select the Use Async Exec check box. - 6.
+To retrieve table names from the database by using the SHOW TABLES query, select the Get Tables With Query check box.